Hello, I am Milly Hoddo.

 I’ve been playing music since I was child and have been playing Hang drum / Handpan for 9 years now.
 The sound of a Handpan is very unique.
 It is both calming and uplifting and is often used in meditation or to accompany yoga.
 I play a range of original compositions in the styles of folk, blues and jazz.
 I play some covers adapted to suit my instruments (including Stevie Wonder, Michael Jackson, Pink Floyd).
 I also adapt my style to a more meditative style to accompany special yoga events.

-I perform both solo and as part of a duo incorporating guitar and bass.
+I perform both solo and as part of The Enharmonic Collective.
 I offer handpan workshops and private lessons, play at weddings, funerals and private events.

 Music is my passion, it is second only to family!

 If you don’t already know, Handpans are are tuned percussion instruments that look strangely like a flying saucer, yet have an unique and soft sound something like a cross between steel drums and a harp.

 I am a Musician and Hang drum/ Handpan Teacher based in Edinburgh, Scotland, UK.
 I teach Handpan both face to face and via Skype.
 I have a good understanding of music theory.
 Please contact me if you would like handpan lessons or to talk through any difficulties you are having.